 Today, thanks to increased knowledge, more accurate examinations, and advanced imaging technology, physicians can diagnose ACL injuries earlier and more accurately.

 While an ACL injury once may have ended an athlete’s career, today doctors are able to successfully manage and treat the injury to allow most players to return to sports.
 Early methods of surgery involved repairing the ligament or using a synthetic material to replace the ligament, but the failure rate was very high.
 Today, the most common corrective procedure for this injury is ACL reconstruction, which involves replacing the entire ligament with a tendon graft.

-“There’s been an evolution in the way the ligament is reconstructed,” says Scott A. Rodeo, MD, co-chief of the Sports Medicine and Shoulder Service at HSS and associate team physician for the New York Giants.
+“There’s been an evolution in the way the ligament is reconstructed,” says Scott A. Rodeo, MD, co-chief emeritus of the Sports Medicine Institute at HSS and associate team physician for the New York Giants.
 “Today, the results of ACL surgery are good, and we can reproduce knee stability so that patients can get back to high level sports,” he explains.
 “Moving forward, one of the biggest challenges is to understand why, despite successful ACL surgery, many patients develop arthritis in the knee years down the road.
 The next frontier for physician scientists is to identify how we can prevent those late regenerative changes,” says Dr. Rodeo.

 Rehabilitation after ACL surgery has also undergone a dramatic shift in the last three decades, and is still evolving as more information emerges about the ideal amount of motion following surgery.
 In the 1970s, athletes were required to wear a cast and not move their leg for six weeks following ACL surgery.
 When the cast was removed, the knee joint was very weak and stiff.
 “We now know that a knee that lacks motion has a greater propensity to get arthritis,” explains Dr. Warren, “so achieving motion right away is important to try to prevent that.”